apache/celix/documents/components.md

 5. Configures for which service name the service dependency will track services for.
 Optionally it is also possible to fine tune the tracked service by providing a service version range and/or service filter.
 6. Configures the update strategy for the service dependency to suspend-strategy.
-7. Configures the service dependency as a required service dependency.
+7. Configures the service dependency as a required service dependency by setting the minimalCardinality to at least `1`.
+   Setting the minimalCardinality determines howmany services are required for the service dependency to be available.
 8. Creates an empty service dependency callback options struct.
 This struct can be used to configure different service dependency callbacks.
 9. Configures the `set` service dependency callback to `componentWithServiceDependency_setHighestRankingShellCommand`
 10. Configures the dependency manager to use the callbacks configures in opts.
 11. Adds the DM service dependency object to the DM component object.
 12. Configures the update strategy for the service dependency to locking-strategy.
-13. Configures the service dependency as an optional service dependency.
+13. Configures the service dependency as an optional service dependency by setting the minimalCardinality to `0`.
+By default, minimalCardinality is set to `0`.
 14. Configures the `addWithProps` service dependency callback to `componentWithServiceDependency_addShellCommand`.

 ```C